Moody's cuts Canada's banks, warns of fat consumer debt, frothy home prices

 “However, the resilience of household balance sheets, and consequently bank portfolios, to a serious economic economic downturn has not been tested at these levels of private sector indebtedness.”

-TD and National Bank would not comment on the downgrade, while officials at other banks were not immediately available.
+TD, CIBC and National Bank would not comment on the downgrade, while officials at other banks were not immediately available.

 The shot across the bow by Moody’s is the latest in a series of warnings from economists, agencies, the central bank and the Bank for International Settlements, which has warned of the mounting threat of a financial crisis in Canada.